-Furthermore, lentils have virtually no fat in them and they are naturally cholesterol free and gluten free, if you’re into that or need those specifications in your lifestyle.
+Furthermore, lentils are naturally cholesterol free and gluten-free, if you’re into that or need those specifications in your lifestyle.

-This lemon tahini lentil dip is a blend of Indian and Mediterranean flavors.
-It is delicately balanced with the lemon juice and garlic, and the spices can be customized to your liking.
-AND it’s a 30 minute dinner.
+This lemon tahini lentil hummus is delicately balanced with the lemon juice and garlic, and the spices can be customized to your liking.
+AND it’s a 30 minute vegan or vegetarian dinner option.

 - 1 tbsp butter (or oil if vegan)

 - Juice of four lemons (or 2 Tbsp lemon juice)